Thursday 27 Mar, 2025

 IconBar

-Rougol February 2025 meeting on monday - Rob Sprowson
+Rougol March 2025 meeting on monday - Richard Brown

-The February 2025 Rougol meeting is on Monday 17th February and features Rob Sprowson.
-He will be showing various BBC coprocessors including the his ARM7TDMI copro.
-The action kicks off at 6.30pm in the Duke of Sussex and online at 7.30pm on Zoom (usual link or contact Rougol for one).
+The March 2025 Rougol meeting on Monday 17th March.
+The action which kicks off at 6.30pm in the Duke of Sussex and online at 7.30pm on Zoom (usual link or contact Rougol for one).

 RISC OS Open